 (If you would be interested in reading about how St Patrick’s life can be an inspiration in these dark and distressing days, or are interested in knowing more about St. Patrick, you can go here.)

 2,000 miles of driving throughout the UK had us on some unique roads.
 An example of the road we describe in the story is seen in the beginning of this video.
+Here are a few fun memories of a recent trip to the UK and a couple of surf sessions we just happened to stumble into:

 We were meeting up with our friend Davey Grace in Wales that went quite a bit longer than planned.
 After leaving the restaurant we decided to take a drive around and see a bit of Wales since we had crossed the border late the night before and hadn’t seen hardly anything there yet.
 We cruised around a while and checked things out, but then…